johnalison/WorkingPhilosophy/WorkingPhilosophy.md

    Meaning must come from within.

 # Random Interesting thoughts

+- Importance of finding clarity:
+   Need clarity on:
+     -  meaning/mission of life.
+     -  what your building to day-in/day-out
+     - How to improve relationships

 - "Tool worship is not art" Richard Heart
    People often focus too much on the quality of the tools and less on what you make with them.